humdrum-tools/humdrum-documentation/guide/ch27/index.md

 lyrics of a work.
 Given a `**text` representation, we can use the
 <span class="tool">rid</span> command to eliminate all records except
 non-null data records.
 This will result in a list of words \-- one word per line.
-UNIX provides a simple text formatter called **fmt** that will assemble words or lines into a block text where all output lines are roughly the same width. <a name ="Gregorian_Chant"></a>
+UNIX provides a simple text formatter called <span class="unix">fmt</span> that will assemble words or lines into a block text where all output lines are roughly the same width. <a name ="Gregorian_Chant"></a>
 [Consider the Gregorian chant *A Solis Ortus* from the *Liber Usualis*